 The Beach is not immediately visible from the Road, but you will get a peak from the parking lot.
 To access the beach a short, but quite steep, Stairway runs through the undergrowth down to the beach, Again you can’t miss it.

 The beach is best suited to lazy days enjoying Maui’s incredible climate and wonderful oceans.
 It is the perfect spot to enjoy the Honolua-Mokuleia Bay Marine reserve while non-snorkellers relax on the beach.
-Honolua is very much a hit it and then leave sort of place, there is not much to do there out of the water, whereas Slaughterhouse Beach is just so much more inviting.
+Honolua is very much a hit-it-and-then-leave sort of place, there is not much to do there out of the water, whereas Slaughterhouse Beach is just so much more inviting.

 The snorkeling is not quite as great as next door, however, for the more adventurous there is nothing stopping you from swimming around the right-hand headland and straight into Honolua Bay.
 It’s a good 800m swim over to the right-hand side of Honolua where the best snorkeling is plus the distance you will cover exploring the bay and of course back round to Slaughterhouse.
 Overall expect to cover 2000 meters as a minimum to achieve this, so only consider it if that sort of distance is no issue, and expect to be in the water for well over an hour.

-As we have said, Slaughterhouse does not have a stream entering the bay like Honolua does so when the rains are falling up in the mountains and Honolua is turned into a murky brown mess, Slaughterhouse Bay is likely to be perfect.
+As we have said, Slaughterhouse does not have a stream entering the bay as Honolua does so when the rains are falling up in the mountains and Honolua is turned into a murky brown mess, Slaughterhouse Bay is likely to be perfect.
 Many reef fish also dislike this mucky water so will head round to Slaughterhouse too making the bay even better when Honolua is ruined.

 What to Eat?